 The following discussion reviews three key studies that employed the Go/NoGo task (Table 2) as a framework to assess inhibitory control under the influence of psilocybin.

 Kometer et al. (2012; ID = 7) carried out a double-blind, within-subject, placebo-controlled randomized study involving 17 participants.
 They were administered either a low dose of 15.05 mg/70 kg of psilocybin, a placebo, or 50 mg of ketanserin.
 Measurements were obtained using the emotional Go/NoGo task 120 minutes post-drug administration.
-Concurrently, the study also recorded Go/NoGo specific event-related potentials (ERPs), specifically N2 and P300, using EEG.
+Concurrently, the study also recorded Go/NoGo specific event-related potentials (ERPs), specifically the N2 and P300, using EEG.
 The results indicated that psilocybin significantly extended reaction times for correct responses, an effect further modulated by the valence of the words used in the task.
 In particular, the psilocybin group exhibited longer reaction times for negative words compared to positive ones.
 This suggests a bias towards positive emotional processing under the influence of psilocybin.
 Additionally, error rates escalated significantly for neutral words, irrespective of the Go/NoGo condition, and this increase was not mitigated by ketanserin.
-Notably, psilocybin also dampened the amplitudes of both N2 and P300 ERPs.
+Notably, psilocybin also dampened the amplitudes of both the N2 and P300 component.
 The authors concluded that these findings point to psilocybin's role in promoting positive emotional processing across multiple psychological metrics, and that the effects could be counteracted by ketanserin, implicating a specific role for 5-HT2A receptors (Kometer et al., 2012).

 Cavanna et al. (2022; ID = 3) incorporated the Go/NoGo task in their microdosing study—design and methodology of which have been previously discussed—and found that psilocybin had no discernible impact on either reaction time or accuracy.
 This finding is consistent with another microdosing study by Marschall et al. (2021; ID = 11), which also reported no significant effect of microdosing on any of the measured outcome variables.
 Employing a double-blind, placebo-controlled, within-subject crossover design, this study included 75 participants and concluded that psilocybin at sub-perceptive levels does not influence inhibitory control.